 In 1977, a small group of concerned Tombstone citizens banded together and incorporated the Tombstone Small Animal Shelter.
-At that time the animals were housed in an unused public works water treatment shed near the landfill on the north edge of town.
+At that time, the animals were housed in an unused public works water treatment shed near the landfill on the north edge of town.

 In 1995, the current structure was built.
 The new building contains 12 dog kennels (suitable for two small dogs or puppies, if necessary) and seven cat cages.
 Each dog kennel has an inside and an outside area.
 Each cat cage has a window.
-Outside are eight large dog play areas and two small area for puppies.
+Outside are eight large dog play areas and two small areas for puppies.

 Spay/Neuter/Shots Program: All adoptable pets are neutered or spayed and given necessary shots.

-Newsletter Program: Newsletters are mailed out yearly asking for donations.
+Newsletter Program: Newsletters are mailed out yearly, asking for donations.

 Fundraising Program: Various fundraisers are held throughout the year, such as t-shirt sales and donation tables during special Weekends in Tombstone…